harrislab-brown/MermaidCereal/README.md

 #### Simulate
 To simulate over time the evolution of a collection of interacting magnetocapillary disks, the script $\mathtt{mainmermaidcodeconfinement}$ is used.
 Here, the code is written to allow for batches of results to be gathered at once.
 The user can provide a vector different amount of disks to simulate (which corresponds to a packing fraction) with the number of simulations indicating the number of times to run a specific number of disks.
 The code provided has an example set of experimental parameters which were used for the results displayed in Figure 3.
 The code outputs '.mat' files which are named after the number of disks simulated.
 #### Visualize
-To visualize the final configurations which are outputted after running the built-in ODE solver, $\mathtt{end_config_plots_confine}$ is used.
+To visualize the final configurations which are outputted after running the built-in ODE solver, $\mathtt{endconfigplotsconfine}$ is used.
 Here, the final configuration is shown with options to directly save the Matlab figures whilst running the script in a variety of formats.
 ### Periodic Code
 In many ways, the periodic code follows naturally from the confinement code above.
 Where different, additional notes and caveats are mentioned below.
 #### Setup